Holidays and memorial days

 On this day, the memory of the Babyn Yar tragedy – a symbol of the Holocaust in Ukraine – is perpetuated.
 On September 29 and 30, 1941, the Nazi Sonderkommando 4a of Einsatzgruppe C shot 33,771 Jews in the Babyn Yar tract, destroying almost the entire Jewish community of Kyiv.
 During the Nazi occupation, more than 100,000 people were shot in Babyn Yar: Jews, Roma, mentally ill, Soviet prisoners of war, Ukrainian nationalists, clergy.

-13.10 – Day of Remembrance of the Victims Shooting in the Dnipropetrovsk Botanical Garden
+13.10 – The Day of Remembrance of the Victims Shooting in the Dnipropetrovsk Botanical Garden

-On October 13–14, 1941, a large-scale Nazi extermination of the Jewish population of Dnipropetrovsk (now Dnipro) took place, as a result of which 11,000 to 13,000 people were shot.
-Columns of people gathered near the central department store along Karla Liebknecht Street (now Mykhailo Hrushevskyi) headed for the beam located on the territory of the city Botanical Garden.
+On October 13–14, 1941, a large-scale Nazi extermination of the Jewish population of Dnipropetrovsk (now Dnipro) took place, because of which 11,000 to 13,000 people were shot.
+Columns of people gathered near the central department store along Karl Liebknecht Street (now Mykhailo Hrushevskyi) headed for the beam located on the territory of the city Botanical Garden.
 The shootings continued for two days with a break for the night.
 Only some people managed to escape from death.
 During the occupation of the city (August 1941 – October 1943), the Nazis and their accomplices killed about 20,000 Jewish residents of Dnipropetrovsk.

 28.10 – The Day of Liberation of Ukraine from the Nazi Invaders